OpenDataDSL/documentation/docs/topics/data-management/Data-Subscriptions.md

 // Add using a reference to the item and a key name to assign to it s.addItem(ref("calendar","USA"), "USACAL")

-// Add using a reference to the item, a key name to assign to it and an action s.addItem(ref("calendar","USA"), "USACAL", "update")
+// Add using a reference to the item, a key name to assign to it and the action that triggers the subscription s.addItem(ref("calendar","USA"), "USACAL", "update")
 ```